Gevrey-Chambertin

 The Birthplace of a King

-The Gevrey-Chambertin appellation, located in the Côte de Nuits, produces intense, powerful red wines with generous, fleshy texture supported by refined tannins.
-With extraordinary aging potential, Gevrey-Chambertin wines are the perfect match for fine gastronomy.
+The Gevrey-Chambertin appellation, located in Côte de Nuits, produces intense, powerful red wines with generous, fleshy texture supported by refined tannins.
+With extraordinary ageing potential, Gevrey-Chambertin wines are the perfect match for fine gastronomy.

 Location